How to make leash sleeves

 Now you need to mark where to drill the holes.
 You need these holes to be perfectly distanced (square) to each other.
 I drew the dot locations in LibreOffice Draw so I can print it & transfer the locations to the plastic:

-Using a program ensures perfectly accurate distances & square alignment.
-You can download the PDF and print it.
-If you need different distances, you can download the source & edit it.
-For some people who need different distances, it may be easier to draw this the old-fashioned way ("graph paper" and a pencil).
+Using a program ensures perfectly square alignment.
+You can download that as a PDF and print it (with or without dimensions).
+If you need different dimensions, you can download the source and edit it.
+For some people who need different distances, it may be easier to draw this the old-fashioned way ("graph paper" & pencil).
 If you do that, do your best to make the dots perfectly square to each other.
 Photocopy your drawing before going further (you may wreck your first attempt.
 You don't want to have to draw it again.).

 Note: Those paper dimensions are an example of how I shrank my artwork ~4% for printing.
 The x (horizontal) distance between corner snaps is 7-3/8".
 The quick-ref dimension is 7-3/4 (3/8 (.375)" longer).
-But, my y (vertical) distance between snaps remains 3-1/4" (the same as the quick-ref dimension.
-I kept the y dimension for the snap holes because I want the same fit around the leash.).
+But, my y (vertical) distance between snaps remain 3-1/4" (the same as the quick-ref dimension).
+I kept the y dimension for the snap holes because I want the same grip around the leash.

-Cut the printed template to a little less than 8x4" (it shouldn't hang over the edges of the plastic).
+Cut the printed-paper template to a little less than 8x4" (it shouldn't hang over the edge of the plastic).
 Try to cut the paper square with the printed dots.
 The holes in the plastic should be square with the plastic's edges, and also centered in the plastic.
-This will help with positioning the plastic template on the sleeve.
+That will help with positioning the plastic template on the sleeve.

 Drilling the holes

-You need a set of "wire size" drill bits.
+You should use a set of "wire size" drill bits.
 These give you many more size choices compared to typical fractional-sized drill bits for use around the home.
 This is important because you want the holes to be sized closely to the marking pen you'll use.
-You don't want a lot of "play" between the pen & hole.
+You don't want a lot of "play" between the pen & hole (nor too tight).
 For the pen I use (discussed above) I used a size #43 .089" wire-size drill bit.
 But, first I used a #53 (0.0595), then enlarged that hole with the larger bit.
+(The closest household fractional bits are 3/32" (0.0938) & 1/16" (0.0625).
+"Wire-size" bits give you nine sizes in between, but you may not need them.).

 You need to decide how to drill the holes.
 The best way is to use a drill press.
 You can find small (8") drill presses that aren't expensive.
-Harbor Frieght has one.
+Harbor Freight has one.
 This will let you put the hole exactly where it needs to be & drill straight (which is more important if the plastic is thick).
 Don't press hard as you drill, the plastic cracks very easily.
 (I think you want the drill to operate at a higher speed for less risk of cracking.
 The speed will help it melt through as it cuts.).
-I'd recommend using the smallest drill bit. then maybe a drill bit that's half the size of the final size.
+I'd recommend using the smallest drill bit. then maybe a drill bit that's half the size of the final size (then the final size).
 If you get the first hole off a little, you could correct that as you drill through it with larger bits.
 With a drill press, you can slowly lower the bit to the paper, verify the position.
 You can let it touch the paper to further see if it's centered before going further.
-You can do that without the motor running, then with the motor running.
-You can't do any of that with a hand drill.
+You can do all that without the motor running.

 Without a drill press

-1. Before taping the paper template to the plastic, I used a straight pin to poke a hole through the exact center of each printed dot.
+1. Before taping the paper template to the plastic, I used a straight pin to poke a hole through the exact center of each printed dot (on the paper).
 To do this, I laid the paper on a piece of cardboard (you want a firm, solid surface, but something that will let the pin push through.
-Styrofome would be good.).
-I wore hands-free magnifying glasses so I could use both hands while seeing a closeup to make sure the pin was in the center of the dot.
-You could use one of those circular florescent lamps with a magnifying glass in the center (on a folding arm that clamps onto your table).
-Or, you can probably hold a handheld magnifying glass.
-That will take a little more coordination.
+Construction paper would be good.).
+I wore a hands-free magnifying glasses so I could use both hands while seeing a closeup to make sure the pin was in the center of the dot.
+Harbor Freight has some things like this.

-2. Use a lighter to heat the end of a straight pin (wear a glove so it doesn't get too hot to hold.
+2. Use a lighter to heat the end of a straight pin.
+(Wear a glove so it doesn't get too hot to hold.
 The end of the pin will glow red pretty quickly.).
 Push that hot pin through the pierced hole in the paper.
 It will melt through the plastic.
-The pin will cool in 5 seconds, so you have to go fast (or heat it again, not a problem).
-This is the reason to pierce the paper dot's center.
-That helps you hit the center quickly without having to consider if you're on center (as the pin cools).
+The pin will cool in 5 seconds, so you have to go fast (or heat it again).
+This is the reason to pierce the paper dot's center first.
+That will help you hit the center quickly without having to judge it (while you're in a hurry as the pin cools).

 Don't rush at first.
-You can re-heat the pin while you get used to doing this.
+You can re-heat the pin while you get used to this.
 This melted hole will be your pilot hole.
-Doing it this way, the paper pre-punctured, looking at it closely with hands-free magnifying glasses, will be perfectly positioned compared to a handheld power drill.
+Doing it this way (with the paper pre-punctured, looking at it closely with hands-free magnifying glasses), will be perfectly positioned compared to a handheld drill.
 Try to hold the pin straight so you get a vertically straight hole.
-Bur, this really doesn't matter with thin plastic like this.
+But, this really doesn't matter with thin plastic.
 And, it matters less if you make the side you start the hole from the bottom of the template when you mark the sleeve.
-I.e., if your hole isn't vertical, it should at least start at the correct location.
-If that side is the bottom of the template when used, then the pen may enter the template at the wrong place, but exit onto the fabric where it should.
+(I.e., if your hole isn't vertical, it should at least start at the correct location.
+If that side is against the fabric, then the pen may enter the template at the wrong place, but exit onto the fabric where it should.
 With thin plastic this shouldn't amount to much difference.
-With thicker plastic it could (and you should use a drill press for that).
+With thicker plastic it could - and more reason to use a drill press.).

 You may find that the needle cools and sticks in the hole.
 Using a "t-pin" gives you some leverage to rotate it free.
 If you don't use one of those, if you feel the pin start getting stiff/stuck, pull it out (heat it again).
-Don't wait to see what happens.
+Don't wait to see what happens, it can get stuck.
 (Also, you don't have to go all the way through the plastic.
-You just need something to guide your drill bit in the next step.
-Something better than the hole in the paper template.).
+You just need something to guide your first drill bit in the next step.).

-3. Using the drill-bit size that's larger than the melted hole, you can rotate the bit between your index finger & thumb to slowly "drill" through the melted pilot hole, enlarging it.
+3. Using the smallest drill-bit size (that's larger than the pin hole): rotate the bit between your index finger & thumb to slowly "drill" through the melted hole, enlarging it.
 Try to hold the bit vertically straight.
-Then do it again with the final size bit (or another intermediate size if you want to go slower).
+Then do it again with a larger size (then the final size).

 The above is a little tedious.
 But, you'll probably only need to do this once.
 It's worth getting it right.
 If the above is too tedious, then invest in the drill press.
 (Don't try to do this with a handheld drill.).